sealfur/sealfur-com/src/posts/202104041228-Resistance-to-writing.md

 title: 'Resistance to writing'
 author: 'Joshua Kinal'
 date: '2021-04-04'
-tags:
+tags: ['writing', 'procrastination', 'build in public', 'images']
 summary: 'I wanted to write and I don’t write.
 This is a complicated scenario that I face by myself, but in which I know I am not alone.'
-draft: 'true'
 ---

-Sometimes, though, [no amount of automation](../spending-90-minutes-to-save-2/) is ever going to actually help the writing come.
+Sometimes, though, [no amount of automation](/../spending-90-minutes-to-save-2/) is ever going to actually help the writing come.

 The title of this post lies.